-Given the missingness in the data, I make several assumptions to manually calculate TIC from the available bond data in SDC Platinum (2016) and calculate TIC twice: once assuming a call on the first available call date and once assuming the bond is outstanding until maturity.
-The restrictions on the data primarily cause me to drop short maturity securities (less than two year from sale to maturity), so the average interest costs are higher for the remaining sample of 18,206 bond issues.
+Given the missing variables in the data, I make several assumptions to manually calculate TIC from the available bond data in SDC Platinum (2016) and calculate TIC twice: once assuming a call on the first available call date and once assuming the bond is outstanding until maturity.
+The restrictions on the data primarily cause me to drop short maturity securities (less than two years from sale to maturity), so the average interest costs are higher for the remaining sample of 18,206 bond issues.
 First, I drop all bond packages where one or more CUSIPs is missing maturity date, coupon, or dated date.
 Second, I restrict call prices to fall between \$100 and \$105 per \$100 of par value.
 Third, I drop all bonds where the sum of par value of CUSIPs does not add up to the sum reported in the aggregate statistics from both SDC and The Bond Buyer.
-Finally, I drop all bond where the Proceeds fall further than 5% away from par value.
+Finally, I drop all bonds where the listed proceeds fall further than 5% away from par value.

 Simonsen and Robbins (2002) explore many of the difficulties of making interest cost measures comparable across issues with missing data and different statutory requirements for reporting.
 After limiting the sample to 18,206 bonds with the relevant information to calculate TIC in the CUSIP level data, I also make several normalizations to allow TIC to be calculated without dropping additional observations that are missing variables on timing of interest payments.
 First, I calculate TIC to the dated date instead of to the sale date.
 Second, I assume interest payments start 6 months after the dated date instead of allowing first interest payments to vary.
 Third, I assume interest payments are made every 6 months until redemption, whether by call or by reaching the final maturity.
+Finally, I pro-rate the final coupon payment to the percent of a usual 6-month period that passes before the final payment.

 I re-estimate the primary regressions from Equation 2 and show the estimates in Table A.6.
-The first panel shows estimates from the regression where the dependent variable is TIC assuming that all bonds with call provisions are called on the first available date.
+The first panel shows estimates from the regression where the dependent variable is TIC assuming that all bonds with call provisions are exercised on the first available date.
 The second panel shows estimates from regressions where the dependent variable is TIC assuming that no bonds are called at any point, which is the same definition of the primary results with different construction.
-All estimates fall between -11.2 and -14.8, which is clustered around the primary results displayed in Table 2 and the preferred estimate of -11.4.
+All estimates fall between -11.2 and -14.8, which is clustered around the primary results displayed in Table 1 and the preferred estimate of -11.4.
 It does not appear that call provisions are a margin where dual advisors and issuer adjust their behavior, nor does the exclusion of refund risk from the primary results appear to bias estimates.